Archaeologists Have Discovered The Perfectly Preserved Remains Of A Roman Skeleton In Cumbria, England

 When archaeologists studied the Roman skeleton to ascertain whether foul play had been involved, they determined that a violent death had not occurred and that the individual in question had most likely endured some form of degenerative joint disease.
 While it is not yet known whether this disease may have played a role in his death, the man did die sometime between the age of 35 and 40 while still suffering from this ailment.

-While Mann noted that archaeologists are still uncertain as to why the Roman man was buried at the Cumbria site, investigation into his association with this location is currently ongoing, as is the work centered around the remains of the Roman building that was also found here.
+While Mann noted that archaeologists are still uncertain as to why the Roman man was buried at the Cumbria site, an investigation into his association with this location is currently ongoing, as is the work centered around the remains of the Roman building that was also found here.

 “We don’t know what happened to the man or why he was buried there as he was.
 Perhaps he was a member of grange staff who had an association with this building.
 It could have been old age that killed him.
 In those days people did not live as long as they do now.
 But the Roman building is a very exciting and unusual find.
 You don’t usually find such large Roman buildings outside the site of a Roman town or a military complex.”